Jeevan-Cyber-Sec/Web-Security-Labs/SQL-Injection/readme.md

-# This `SQL-Injection` file consists of all labs performed in the learning path of SQL injection from PortSwigger WebSecurity Academy.
+# This folder consists of all labs performed in the learning path of SQL injection from PortSwigger WebSecurity Academy.